Chapter Three Daughter of Kamui

 "I see.
 I still can't believe any of this is real," Still a little hesitant of her rescuer, Janis took a couple steps towards him, though she made sure to keep some respectable distance between herself and the strange monk with mysterious powers.
 "Anyways, thanks for rescuing me."

 "Why?"
 She questioned.
 "I came to visit a friend."
 Yet she never expected the Higurashi's to keep a strange looking monster locked in their shed or for any of this … strangeness to unravel upon her visit.

-The monk stepped back.
+He stepped back, displaying the wrecked entry way into the well house.
 "Kagome Higurashi is not here, and she hasn't taken ill either."

-At his words, Janis couldn't help but step towards him.
+At his words, Janis couldn't help but cant her head.
 What?
 Kagome wasn't sick?
 And she wasn't home?
 So, she was skipping?
 But she didn't seem like that type of girl at all, but then again, Janis didn't know Kagome that well, so who was she to judge?

 Perturbed by this, Janis glanced at the remnants of bones scattered along her feet before grimacing.
 Looking around, she realized she had fallen quite a ways down into the drafty well.
 Stone walls encased the small space she stood within, and she squinted through the darkness in search of something to pull herself out.
 Now what would she do?
 Considering that she had intruded upon Kagome's family's property, she couldn't very well call out for help.
 What would her mom or grandfather think if they found her down in their well?